BDA-KTS/claim_similarity_retrieval/README.md

 3. User input

-    `Enter the name of the input file (CSV or TSV) located in the current directory: input.csv`
+    `Enter a sentence for similarity check (or press Enter to use a sample sentence)`

-   The input file should look like
+   The input sentence should look like :`Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.`